Pandora: Documentation en: Services

 - 1.2.1 How Services work under Pandora FMS

 - 1.2.3 Service Visualization

 1 Service Monitoring

-A service is a way to group your IT resources based on their functionalities.
+A service is a way to group IT resources based on their features.

-A service could be your official website, your CRM system, your support application, or even your printers.
-Services are logical groups which can include hosts, routers, switches, firewalls, CRMs, ERPs, websites and of course, numerous other services.
+A service could be an official website, a CRM system, a support application, or even printers.
+Services are logical groups which can include hosts, routers, switches, firewalls, CRMs, ERPs, websites and of course, different other services.

-In Pandora FMS, we represent the services as a grouping of monitored elements (modules, agents or other services) whose individual status affects in a certain way the global functionality of the service that is provided.
+In Pandora FMS, the services are represented as a group of monitored elements (modules, agents or other services) whose individual status affects in a certain way the global performance of the service that is provided.

 1.2 Services under Pandora FMS